 Jordan, et al. Expires November 3, 2019 [Page 3]

 Internet-Draft CACAO May 2019

 * Define and create a series of tests and documents to assist

 with interoperability of the various systems involved.

 The working group may decide to not publish the use cases and

-of the working group.
+the lifetime of the working group.

 350 Ellis Street

 Jordan, et al. Expires November 3, 2019 [Page 4]